Our Step by Step Planning Guide

 STEP 7: Order Food & Beverage

 Remember!
 Food or beverage served in any campus space must be provided by either Brown Catering or an approved Brown vendor.
-For more information, please see the Brown First policy website.
+For more information, please see the list of Brown First vendors.

 STEP 8: Make Your Event Safe & Accessible

 Consider your audience.
 If your event is open to the public, be sure to utilize a space that is accessible to attendees with mobility concerns.
-For more information, visit the SEAS website.
+For more information, visit the Student Accessibility Services (SAS) website.

 Have your event reviewed by the Department of Public Safety if you are expecting more than 100 people.
 Larger events require consideration of guest safety in the event of an emergency.